-Step #2
+Assignment #2

 Independent reading choice!!!
-This summer, I want you to choose a book (or more if you'd like!) to read from which you will both find enjoyment and learn about another part of the world.
+This summer, I want you to choose a book (or more if you'd like to!) to read from which you will both find enjoyment and learn about another part of the world.
 This list is to provide you with a chance to have a reading experience that is varied from the usual material you might read.
 DO NOT choose a book you have previously read for pleasure or for another class.
 Look at the four page list and choose whatever strikes you as astounding.
 Look, choose, and enjoy!

-FYI: Both novels are fair game for an impromptu, so light

-annotations might be a good idea...
+FYI: Both novels are fair game for an impromptu, so light annotations might be a good idea...
 Enjoy your summer (with some books).
-I look forward to learn in this year.
+I look forward to working with you in 2021-2022.

-Sincerely,

-Mrs. Mulcahy
+Sincerely, Mrs. Mulcahy